pmnoxx/reshade-display-commander/FEATURE_PROPOSALS.md

 • Add UI for "enable HDR" for monitors, to enable at start of game, turn off at game close.

 • Fix displaying DLSS version when NVIDIA driver overloads dlss version

-• Add option to disable logging in DC. (verbose)

 ## Low Priority Proposals